 Board of Trustees

 The Kidney Cancer Support Network (KCSN) is governed by a Board of Trustees.
-We currently have five trustees who all volunteer their time to ensure the charity meets its objectives and makes sure the charity is doing what it was set up to do.
+We currently have four trustees who all volunteer their time to ensure the charity meets its objectives and makes sure the charity is doing what it was set up to do.

 Below is a profile for each of our trustees detailing their background, skills and the experience they bring to running the charity.